-If you are planning to visit Iceland, it’s an amazing time to witness this active volcano.
+If you are planning to visit Iceland, it’s an amazing time to witness this active volcano by hiring a car rental service in Iceland.
 Private and group tours are available with 2Go Iceland and promise to delight you with an adventuresome but safe scenic experience.

 A Once-in-an-800-Year Experience

 Although it seems like a daily experience as of late, Fagradalsfjall eruptions are actually quite rare.
 Prior to its eruption in March of 2021, the volcano hadn’t erupted for roughly 800 years.
 Seismic activity in the area triggered that most recent series of eruptions, which no one knows how long will continue.
 According to scientists, this eruption is only one of about 10 to occur here in the last 8,000 years.